Why EDI still has a big role to play in B2B eCommerce?

 However, there are instances where EDI relationships can be tailored to accommodate unique pricing structures, fulfillment terms, and communication protocols.

-To illustrate, let’s consider a practical scenario: Company A initiates a purchase order (PO) using the agreed-upon EDI standard and transmits it electronically to Blue Widget Express.
+To illustrate, Let’s consider a practical scenario: Company A initiates a purchase order (PO) using the agreed-upon EDI standard and transmits it electronically to Blue Widget Express.
 Upon receipt, Blue Widget Express automatically processes the PO as an order, eliminating manual entry and potential human errors.

 The order is then fulfilled, generating sales orders and invoices, which are electronically returned to Company A using the same standardized format.
 This streamlined approach allows Company A and Blue Widget Express to collaborate effectively without necessitating identical software systems, as long as they adhere to the mutually agreed-upon EDI standard for document exchange.